 - Purpose-Built.
 Purpose-built data centers are facilities which are designed and constructed specifically for use as data centers.
 Our purpose-built facilities comprise those that we design ourselves and for which we directly oversee the construction and fit out, as well as certain of the facilities that we lease or have acquired from third parties.
-Purpose-built and build-operate-transfer facilities represented approximately 50.2% by aggregate net floor area of our self-developed data centers in service and under construction as of December 31, 2021. - Converted.
+In addition, our build-operate-transfer data centers are laso purposed-built data centers.
+Build-operate-transfer data centers are facilities which are located in other locations to fulfill the broader requirements of our strategic customers.
+We undertake B-O-T projects through wholly-owned vehicles, as well as through the joint ventures which we are establishing with GIC.
+The projects are typically greenfield developments on the customer's own campus.
+Purpose-built and build-operate-transfer facilities represented approximately 51.8% by aggregate net floor area of our self-developed data centers in service and under construction as of December 31, 2022. - Converted.
 Conversion involves repurposing existing industrial buildings for use as data centers.
 We undertake conversions in order to fulfill demand where time-to-market and site opportunity do not allow us to purpose-build.
 We carefully select such buildings based on their suitability for use as data centers.
 We design and construct to the same high technical specifications as our purpose-built data centers, so as to ensure that the end product is of a comparable standard.
-Converted facilities represented approximately 49.8% by aggregate net floor area of our self-developed data centers in service and under construction as of December 31, 2021.
+Converted facilities represented approximately 48.2% by aggregate net floor area of our self-developed data centers in service and under construction as of December 31, 2022.